-A. Follow the call for submissions that appear regularly on the ALTA website and keep an eye on what’s being published and by whom.
-Also, browse through the list of journals and publishers that publish works in translation that ALTA has complied.
+A. Follow the calls for submissions that appear regularly on ALTA’s social media feeds, and keep an eye on what’s being published and by whom.
+Also, browse through the list of journals and publishers that publish works in translation that ALTA has compiled.
 Ask at your local independent bookstore.
 Depending on the kind of book you’re translating, scan the lists of presses and their interests in The Writers’ Market.
 The ALTA Guides list many useful references and links to help you with this.

 Q. How do I approach a publisher about a translation I have or want to produce?